open-mmlab/mmskeleton/README.md

     <td><font size="1">Kick other person<font></td>
   </tr>
 </table>
+Above figures show the neural response of the last layer in our ST-GCN.

 ## Prerequisites
 Our codebase is based on **Python**.
 There are a few dependencies to run the code.
 The major python libraries we used are